vmsmith/CookBook/noodles_cold_soba.md

 6. Pour the chilled mentsuyu into bowls.
 7. Add the quail egg, nori, and any other toppings to the sauce.

+#### Mentsuyu Dipping Sauce
+* 3 Tbsp Soy Sauce
+* * 3 Tbsp Sake
+* 3 Tbsp Mirin
+* 1/2 cup Katsuobushi (dried bonito flakes)
+* 2/3 cup water (cold)

+1. In a pot, combine Soy Sauce, Sake, and Mirin and cook at medium heat.
+2. Add Katsuobushi dried bonito flakes.
+3. Let boil for a minute, remove from heat, and cool in the pot.
+4. Strain Katsuobushi.
+5. Mix the sauce with water.